![]() |

 |

 Back home, the driver's side middle floor panel is tried into its place.
-These middle parts warped the worst, butthey'll probably sort themselves out when they get welded in.
+These middle parts warped the worst, butt hey'll probably sort themselves out when they get welded in.
 The ends of the beads were tidied up with a chisel ground to a dull square end with rounded corners.
 There, at the rear of the door opening, a square stamping was made.
 I had tried hard to come up with something fun for the floors, and this is the one detail I came to think of. |

 A Body by Fisher plaque.
-I think it's a fun detail, also a bit GM specific.
+I think it's a fun detail, and also GM specific.
 This one's been on the cowl, where it was cut out along with some rust. |

 |